NGA FMI logos

-The National Grocers Association (NGA) has praised the U.S. House of Representatives for passing the “Combating Organized Retail Crime Act” (H.R.
-2853), calling the bipartisan measure a critical tool in the fight against theft rings that are squeezing independent grocers.
+The National Grocers Association (NGA) and FMI – The Food Industry Association have praised the U.S. House of Representatives for passing the “Combating Organized Retail Crime Act” (HR 2853), calling the bipartisan measure a critical tool in the fight against theft rings that are squeezing independent grocers.

-With independent grocers often operating on average profit margins of roughly 1.5 percent, NGA stressed that organized retail crime (ORC) is far from a victimless offense.
-In a letter of support sent to the House ahead of the vote, the association detailed how rising theft, combined with increased spending on security and loss prevention, is creating an unsustainable burden for Main Street food retailers.
+In a letter of support sent to the House ahead of the vote, the association detailed how rising organized retail crime (ORC), combined with increased spending on security and loss prevention, is creating an unsustainable burden for Main Street food retailers.

 “Main Street grocers are essential community businesses, and this legislation provides stronger tools and coordination to help law enforcement crack down on sophisticated theft operations targeting retailers and supply chains.”

-The legislation aims to bolster cooperation across federal, state, and local law enforcement agencies.
-A key component of the bill is the establishment of a new organized retail and supply chain crime coordination center, designed to dismantle sophisticated theft rings that have increasingly targeted grocery supply chains and retail floors.
+The legislation aims to bolster cooperation across federal, state and local law enforcement agencies.
+A key component is the establishment of a new organized retail and supply chain crime coordination center, designed to dismantle sophisticated theft rings that have increasingly targeted grocery supply chains and retail floors.

 Max Wengroff, NGA senior manager of government affairs, expressed appreciation for lawmakers on both sides of the aisle who recognized the unique vulnerability of independent grocers.